Graphing Circles Explained: Definition, Examples, Practice & Video Lessons

 (x - 2)^2, then h = 2.
 If it contains

 Once the center and radius are determined, plot the center point on the coordinate plane.
-From this center, measure the radius length up, down, left, and right to mark four key points on the circle.
+From this center, measure the radius length up, down, left, and right to mark four key points.
 Connecting these points smoothly forms the circle.

-In the special case where the circle is centered at the origin (0, 0), the equation simplifies to:
+In cases where the circle is centered at the origin (0, 0), the equation simplifies to:

 \[ x^2 + y^2 = r^2 \]